quangthangisme/tp/docs/DeveloperGuide.md

 * 1c.
 Directory does not exist.
     * 1c1.
 TC attempts to create the directory.
     * 1c2.
 If creation fails:
-        * TC displays an error message: `"Cannot create directory at specified path."`
+        * TC displays an error message.
         * TC prompts user to enter a new directory path.
         * User enters new path.

           Use case resumes at step 2.

 * 2a.
 User lacks write permissions.
     * 2a1.
-TC displays an error message: `"No write access to specified directory.
-Please check permissions."`
+TC displays an error message.
     * 2a2.
 TC prompts user to enter a new directory path.
     * 2a3.
 User enters new path.